grafana/grafana/docs/sources/plugins/developing/development.md

 ## Buildscript

-You can use any build system you like that supports systemjs.
-All the built content should end up in a folder named ```dist``` and committed to the repository.
-By committing the dist folder the person who installs your plugin does not have to run any build script.
-All of our example plugins have build script configured.
+You can use any build system that supports systemjs.
+All the built content should end up in a folder named ```dist``` and be committed to the repository.
+By committing the dist folder, the person who installs your plugin does not have to run any build script.
+All of our example plugins have a build script configured.

 ## Keep your plugin up to date